element-factory/DataSmith/README.md

 # DataSmith

 ## Introduction
-DataSmith is a large model for generating json format data based on text content.
-DataSmith is a large model for generating json format data from text content.
-DataSmith-6B is a 6 billion parameter model, which is carried out by comprehensively planning relevant data (including selected news, encyclopedias, law, medicine, advertising, papers, books, novels, announcements and other general fields) For fine-tuning, start with a series of models adapted to the task.
+DataSmith is a large model designed to generate JSON-format data from textual content.
+The DataSmith-6B version, equipped with 6 billion parameters, is fine-tuned using a comprehensive selection of data sources, including news, encyclopedias, legal documents, medical records, advertising, academic papers, books, novels, and various public announcements.
+This model serves as the foundation for a series of task-specific adaptations.

 ## Models Available
 - DataSmith-6B